 Section II provides a summary of the steps that the Commission has taken to implement the RPS in the District.
-Section III reviews the RPS compliance reports submitted for the 2021 compliance year.
+Section III reviews the RPS compliance reports submitted for the 2022 compliance year.
 Section IV presents information on the current availability of renewable resources.
 Finally, Section V summarizes other ongoing actions by the Commission to implement the RPS in the District and next steps.

 Additionally, Attachment 1 provides a national perspective on what other states are doing with respect to the implementation of their renewable portfolio standards.
 Attachment 2 contains a list of selected orders that the Commission has issued to implement the RPS.
-Lastly, Attachment 3 includes a map of the RPS certified solar energy systems located in the District.
+Lastly, Attachment 3 includes maps of the RPS certified solar energy systems located in the District of Columbia for 2012 and 2022.